Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions: Discussion

-Time-resolved MOKE (TR-MOKE) experiments could provide further insights by distinguishing between the two possible mechanisms—ultrafast spin-current-induced switching and thermally assisted field-driven switching—due to their differing timescales~\cite{igarashi2024influence}.
-However, the complex multilayer structure of the MTJ stacks used in this study makes TR-MOKE measurements technically challenging.
+Time-resolved MOKE (TR-MOKE) experiments could provide further insights by distinguishing between the two possible mechanisms—ultrafast spin-current-induced switching and thermally assisted field-driven switching—due to their different timescales~\cite{igarashi2024influence}.
+However, the complex multilayer structure of the MTJ stacks used in this study makes TR‑MOKE measurements technically challenging.
+The free layer is only 1.5 nm thick, whereas the reference layer has an effective thickness exceeding 10 nm.
+As a result, the Kerr signal from the free layer is extremely weak and largely masked by contributions from the reference layer and the surrounding multilayer stack.
+We did attempt TR‑MOKE measurements in a reflection‑geometry configuration; however, the detected signal was dominated by the reference layer, and no reliable free‑layer‑resolved dynamics could be extracted with a sufficient signal‑to‑noise ratio.
+Under these conditions, quantitative tracking of the free‑layer magnetization dynamics was not feasible.
 If similar P-to-AP switching can be achieved in a simplified MTJ stack, for example, one without a SyF reference layer, it may be possible to directly measure the magnetization reversal dynamics using TR-MOKE techniques.

 Although the detailed mechanism of the switching remains to be clarified, our results demonstrate that single-shot magnetization reversal can be induced by carefully controlling the energy absorption ratio between the free and reference layers.
 In this proof-of-concept study, we employed a free layer consisting of a single CoFeB layer.
 However, the proposed approach is applicable to more practical structures, such as [CoFeB/MgO] multilayers, which are better suited for memory applications \cite{sato2012perpendicular, nishioka2019novel, igarashi2024single}.
+Importantly, the energy-absorption-profile strategy demonstrated in this study is not limited to CoFeB/MgO MTJs, but can in principle be extended to other magnetic heterostructures, such as FePt-based spin-valve systems~\cite{tozman2024dual}.